antonfirsov/docs/2020/09-Sep/DotNetLiveTV/dotnet-livetv.md

 ![.NET Live Website](dotnet-live.png)

-We started our journey several years ago with the [.NET Community Standup](https://dotnet.microsoft.com/platform/community/standup) series that gave a weekly look behind the scenes what goes into building the libraries, frameworks, and tools we all love. .NET Live TV takes things to a whole new level with the introduction of new shows.
+We started our journey several years ago with the [.NET Community Standup](https://dotnet.microsoft.com/platform/community/standup) series.
+It's a weekly "behind the scenes" live stream that shows you what goes into building the runtimes, languages, frameworks, and tools we all love.

+.NET Live TV takes things to a whole new level with the introduction of new shows and new website.
 It is a single place to bookmark so you can stay up to date with live streams across several Twitch and YouTube channels and with a single click can join in the conversation.
-You can even browse past streams from any of the shows or events.
-What is really neat about the page is that it is built using .NET 5 & Blazor WebAssembly with Prerendering!

 Here are some of the new shows that recently launched that you can look forward to: